TsuyoshiUshio/TerraformPipelineSpike/Readme.md

 2. Apply Terraform on the Pull Request Branch.

 To achieve this, I'm using Run Pipeline task that is developed by Brent.
+You can find All the State and Transition on the [Scenario](Scenario.md) documentation.

 ## Create a storage account for terraform state.